alex/what-happens-when/README.rst

 DNS lookup
 ----------

+For the DNS lookup, the browser sends a request to a DNS server to resolve the domain name to an IP address.
+The DNS server then responds with the IP address of the server hosting the website.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by